 Read Your Dog’s Body Language.
 While humans primarily use words to communicate, dogs use energy to communicate, expressing it through body language.
-To communicate with our dogs, we need to learn and adopt their ‘language’ rather than expecting them to learn ours.
+To communicate with our dogs, we need to learn and adapt their ‘language’ rather than expecting them to learn ours.

 One way to decode a dog’s language is to remember that Energy = Intention _ Emotion.
 A dog’s energy ‘ his intention and emotions, working together ‘ are communicated by his body language.